aalase/SEC-Connect/README.md

 # FilrAI
-A macOS app for analyzing SEC filings, IR material, and building three statement models.
+A macOS app for analyzing SEC filings, IR material, and financial statements.